Have you been inspired to get started on your journey to zero waste in Torfaen?

 - Buy ketchup and mayo in glass bottles instead of plastic and reuse.

 - Try to buy loose fruit and veg.
-Supermarkets are slowly getting on board but we have some great plastic free greengrocers in Torfaen including Plums & Roses in Pontypool Market, who also deliver or Cwmbran Fresh Produce at Llanyrafon shops.
-Riverford South Wales also delivers organic fruit and veg to your door.
+Supermarkets are slowly getting on board but we have some great plastic free greengrocers in Torfaen including Plums & Roses in Pontypool Market, Carl’s Fruit and Veg in Blaenavon, or Cwmbran Fresh Produce at Llanyrafon shops.
+If you’re looking for a delivery you have Cream of the Crop covering the whole borough who offer as much plastic free as possible or Riverford South Wales also delivers organic fruit and veg to your door.

 - Consider a moisturising bar instead of moisturiser in a plastic tub.
 I have one from Lush but two local companies also sell them, White Light Candles with Karey O’Neill and Naked Sister.